-Figure S11 Concept of innovation reducing total system costs with high shares of VR the higher the share of VRE integrated and the lower the system costs ower systems are changing due to policy imperatives and accelerating innovation.
+Figure S11 Concept of innovation reducing total system costs with high shares of VR ower systems are changing due to policy imperatives and accelerating innovation.
 The strong business case for VRE technologies, such as wind and solar PV, is positioning them at the core of the transformation.
 Innovations being trialled in leading countries show that power systems can operate with very high shares of VRE in a reliable and economic way.
 However, a large gap exists between the leaders and the majority of followers in integrating VRE.
 While the private sector will continue to come up with new solutions to speed up the energy transformation, governments have a crucial role to play in facilitating and guiding the sector in line with national socio-economic objectives.
 To bridge the gap, the following recommended actions should be implemented by countries wishing the maximise the benefits of renewable energy for their economies (Figure S12).